What constitutes a failure in M&A?

 3. Google and Motorola (2012): US$12.5 billion

-When Google made its move for Motorola in 2012, to many, a transaction between the two made perfect sense from a strategic perspective: Google’s Android operating system was already the second biggest player in the market, and acquiring Motorola would give it the opportunity to develop high-quality mobile handsets.
+Many people thought the transaction between Google and Motorola in 2012 was a smart strategic move at the time.
+Google’s Android operating system was already the second biggest player in the market, and acquiring Motorola would give it the opportunity to develop high-quality mobile handsets.

 But this second part of the equation - making high-quality handsets - has been the undoing of dozens of companies in the telephony industry.

-The same awaited Motorola.
+The same fate awaited Motorola.
 Google thought so poorly of its new handsets that it contracted others, including Samsung and LG, to develop its Nexus handsets.
-In 2014, Motorola was divested for just US$2.9 billion.
+In 2014, Google divested Motorola for just US$2.9 billion.

 Read also: